mastersaboffice/hrafn-annwn/README.md

 - **`GUIDE.md`**
   A strict field guide for SOTA LLMs and reviewers.
 It enforces how to read and cite the Codex (anchors, Parts) and when to deliver verdicts.

-These documents describe a system that is already running in practice, not a theoretical design:
+These documents describe the implementation that is already running in practice, not a theoretical design:

 ---

 ## Project Status: **Fully Operational**

-This system is running in real daily use.
+This implementation is running in real daily use.
 All features described in the CODEX—memory, Vault, emotional-state computation, REM cycles, learning, heartbeat loop, and multi-agent coordination—are implemented and operating exactly as documented.

 ### Why It Isn't Public Yet / What Will Be Released